bigdelys/manyfesto/README.md

 Containerization means domain-specific standardized data packaging.
 It refers to organizing data files and metadata for using a standardized file structure and metadata encapsulation schema.
 Practitioners can ship a data container as a single unit and operate on its data using a standardized interface without having to deal with peculiarities of its organization.

-Assigning meta-data to individual files located on a conventional filesystem is a basic operation required for all containerization (i.e. domain-specific standardized data packaging) systems, such as ESS, BIDS, and ISA-TAB.
-This operation can be reformulated as assigning a number of (key: value) pairs to each file.
+Assigning meta-data to individual files located on a conventional filesystem is a basic operation required for all containerization systems, such as ESS, BIDS, and ISA-TAB.
+This operation can be reformulated as assigning a number of `(key: value)` pairs to each file.
 Containerization systems differ in
 * Their controlled vocabulary, also know as "ontology".
-This defines how keys and their values should be understood, i.e. mapped into the concepts specific to each domain (e.g. fraudulent/valid transactions, patient/healthy participants).
+This defines how keys and their values should be understood, i.e. mapped into the concepts specific to each domain.
 * The way they encode `(key: value)` pairs: Manyfesto uses YAML, ["EEG Study Schema" (ESS)](http://www.eegstudy.org/) uses XML, ["Brain Imaging Data Structure" (BIDS)](https://bids.neuroimaging.io/) uses JSON and [ISA-TAB](https://isa-tools.org/) uses tab-separated files.
 * How they require files to be organized in subfolders.
 The prescribed organization of the files should be selected to maximally map to the main concepts in the field, e.g. session in EEG studies (ESS) and Runs in fMRI (BIDS).
 Another way to look at this organization is to treat it as an optimal factorization, e.g. to use folder structure in a way that files sharing the most meta-data keys are placed under the same folder.

-Manyfesto was inspired by the "optimal factorization" principle and other commonalities across study containerization standards.
-By offering a general interface for assigning `(key: value)` pairs to files, Manyfesto can be used as the basis for new data containerization standards by adding domain-specific controlled vocabularies.
+Manyfesto was inspired by the "optimal factorization" principle and the commonalities across data containerization standards in the field of neuroscience.
+As it offers a general interface for assigning metadata to files, Manyfesto can be used as the basis for new data containerization standards in science and engineering fields by utilizing domain-specific controlled vocabularies.